All blogs are due before your class meets, on the day assigned.

 - Sign up with WordPress.com and bring your blog address to the next class.

 - Follow me on the course website: thinkingbeings.wordpress.com.

-- Set up your e-portfolio at wordpress.com according to the guidelines on the assignments page.
+- Set up your e-portfolio at wordpress.com according to the guidelines on the grading page.

-- See blog examples on the “assignments” page.
+- See blog examples on the “grading” page.

 - Complete your ‘about me’ page.
 Be sure to put your name on this page.
 If you want to use a pseudonym, let me know.
 Write a long introduction (upbringing, gifts, struggles, breakthroughs).